Deltares/GEOLib/dev/_sources/community/tutorial_dsheetpiling.rst.txt

     input_test_file = Path("Tutorial.shi")
     model.serialize(input_test_file)

-12. Finally the execute function can be called to run the model in D-SheetPiling
+12. Finally the execute function can be called to run the model in D-Sheet Piling

 .. code-block:: python